asrozy98/SteamDeck-Clover-dualboot-CachyOS-Windows/README.md

-# Steam Deck and Legion Go S - Installing Clover Script for Dual Boot Between SteamOS (or Bazzite) and Windows (and other OSes too!)
+# Steam Deck and Legion Go S - Installing Clover Script for Dual Boot Between SteamOS, Bazzite, CachyOS and Windows (and other OSes too!)

 ## About

-A collection of tools that is packaged into an easy to use script that is streamlined and tested to work with the Steam Deck and Lenovo Legion Go S running on SteamOS.
+A collection of tools that is packaged into an easy to use script that is streamlined and tested to work with the Steam Deck and Lenovo Legion Go S running on SteamOS, Bazzite, CachyOS and Windows.

 * The main program that does all the heavy lifting is [Clover - a graphical boot manager / boot loader.](https://github.com/CloverHackyColor/CloverBootloader)
 * Clover Toolbox is a shell script that offers a simple GUI to configure some aspects of Clover script.
 * Custom systemd script that performs a sanity check whenever SteamOS starts up making sure that the dual boot is intact and repairs it automatically if needed.

+## Fork Information

+> **NOTE**
+> This is a modified fork of the original [SteamDeck-Clover-dualboot](https://github.com/ryanrudolfoba/SteamDeck-Clover-dualboot) repository by [ryanrudolfoba](https://github.com/ryanrudolfoba).

+### Modifications and Enhancements

+This fork includes the following modifications to support CachyOS-based Steam Deck handhelds and improve partition detection:

+#### CachyOS Support
+- **Full CachyOS compatibility**: Added support for Steam Deck running CachyOS handheld edition
+- **systemd-boot detection**: Automatically detects and configures CachyOS default bootloader (systemd-boot)
+- **Multiple bootloader support**: Supports systemd-boot, grub, and custom CachyOS bootloader configurations
+- **Auto-configuration**: Automatically sets the correct default boot entry for CachyOS in Clover config

+#### Automatic Partition Detection
+- **Linux EFI partition auto-detection**: Uses `findmnt` to automatically detect the Linux EFI partition based on mount point
+  - No more hardcoded `/dev/nvme0n1p1` references
+  - Works with different disk configurations and partition schemes
+  - Dynamically extracts partition numbers from detected device paths

+- **Windows EFI partition auto-detection**: Scans all vfat partitions to automatically locate Windows EFI partition
+  - Searches for Windows bootloader signature (`bootmgfw.efi`)
+  - Works with Windows installed on any partition or disk
+  - Gracefully handles scenarios where Windows partition is not found

+- **Improved compatibility**: Scripts now work across different disk layouts and configurations without manual intervention

+#### Updated Scripts
+All scripts have been updated with automatic detection capabilities:
+- `install-clover.sh` - Main installation script with full auto-detection
+- `clover-bootmanager.sh` - Systemd service script with dynamic partition detection
+- `Clover-Toolbox.sh` - GUI toolbox with automatic Windows partition detection

+#### Tested Configuration
+This fork has been tested and verified to work on:
+- **Device**: Steam Deck
+- **Operating Systems**: CachyOS Handheld Edition + Windows 11
+- **Partition Layout**: Separate boot partitions for Linux and Windows (independent EFI partitions)
+- **Boot Configuration**: Successfully detects and boots from both operating systems with different EFI partition locations

+These modifications make the installation and management process more robust and eliminate the need for manual partition path configuration.

 ## What's New as of July 07 2025
 1. Add Legion GO support 83E1 variant